DilanCF/CMSC412_notes/lecture/Lecture11.md

 We need to do a slightly different version of the bankers algo.

 The main difference between Bankers and Detection is that in Banker's, we know beforehand the maximum resources that each process needs in order to function correctly.
-Based on the max and how many resources are avaliable, we determine if we can complete the i<sup>th</sup> process.
-If not, we continue untill enough resources are available to complete it.
+Based on the max and how many resources are available, we determine if we can complete the i<sup>th</sup> process.
+If not, we continue until enough resources are available to complete it.
 The detection algorithm works off of requests.
 IOW, we already have resources allocated (just like in Banker's), however we are asking for additional resources with no regard as to whether it is the max amount of resources that the particular process needs.

 ![Alt text](img/Lecture11/image-36.png)